sloev/python-lambdarest/README.md

 assert result == {"body": '{"this": "will be json dumped"}', "statusCode": 200, "headers":{}}
 ```

+## Anormal unittest behaviour with `lambda_handler` singleton

+Because of python unittests leaky test-cases it seems like you shall beware of [this issue](https://github.com/trustpilot/python-lambdarest/issues/16) when using the singleton `lambda_handler` in a multiple test-case scenario.

 ## Tests

 You can use pytest to run tests against your current Python version.
 To run tests for all platforms, use tox or the built-in `test-all` Make target: